Zeble1603/Mio-Pharma-Technical-Challenge/README.md

 Now let's install the dependencies we will need to make our project work

+run the following command :
+code .
-Create a .env file on the root of the folder, and add the information received by email.
+It should have opened the project on your text editor Create a .env file on the root of the folder, and add the information received by email.

 In your terminal, write the following command: